 gallium nitrate

-GANITE (gallium nitrate) is an intravenous injectable small molecule approved in 1991 for the treatment of hypercalcemia of malignancy.
-The drug works by inhibiting bone resorption and reducing serum calcium levels in cancer patients with elevated calcium.
-It is indicated for patients with symptomatic, life-threatening hypercalcemia unresponsive to hydration.
+GANITE (gallium nitrate) is an intravenous injectable approved in 1991 for the treatment of hypercalcemia of malignancy.
+The mechanism of action involves inhibition of osteoclast-mediated bone resorption, reducing serum calcium levels in cancer patients with life-threatening hypercalcemic episodes.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.